Manage Image Presets managing-image-presets

 • PDF documents consist of one or more pages.
 Each page is extracted as a single page PDF subasset under the main multi-page PDF document.

-The subassets are created by the Create Sub Asset process component within the overall DAM Update Asset workflow.
+The Create Sub Asset process component creates the subassets within the overall DAM Update Asset workflow.
 To see this process component within the workflow, navigate to Tools > Workflow > Models > DAM Update Asset > Edit.

 You can view the subassets or the pages when you open the asset, select the Content menu, and select Subassets or Pages.
 The subassets are real assets.
-That is, PDF pages are extracted by the Create Sub Asset workflow component.
+The Create Sub Asset workflow component extracts the PDF pages.
 They are then stored as page1.pdf, page2.pdf, and so on, below the main asset.
 After they are stored, the DAM Update Asset workflow processes them.

 To use Dynamic Media to preview and generate dynamic renditions for AI, EPS or PDF files, the following processing steps are required:

-2. The cqdam.preview.png rendition is then optimized into a PTIFF by the Dynamic Media Process Image Assets process component within the workflow.
+2. The Dynamic Media Process Image Assets process component within the workflow optimizes the cqdam.preview.png rendition into a PTIFF.

 NOTE